-Postal rates are supposed to be tied to the Consumer Price Index, which today is running in the 0-2% range.
-The difference is this rule does not impact what the USPS considers “Competitive” shipping services where they have more flexibility to increase rates.
+Postal rates are supposed to be tied to the Consumer Price Index, which today is running 1-2%.
+Although the overall increase may be in this range, we found that certain rates went down while others went up dramatically.
+Also, this rule does not impact what the USPS® considers “Competitive” shipping services where they have more flexibility to increase rates.

-The remainder of this article will look at the main classes of mail and will break down the specific increases.
-Hopefully this will help you budget by seeing how it will impact the most common services that you use today.
+The remainder of this article will look at the main classes of mail and break down the specific increases and decreases.
+Hopefully this will help you budget by seeing the impact the most common services that you use today.